hpdobrica/digital-garden-public/Habit Feedback Loop.md

 date : 03-10-2022
 ---

-[[Habit]] feedback loop is a model of the mental process that allows habits to be formed and maintained.
+[[Public/Habit]] feedback loop is a model of the mental process that allows habits to be formed and maintained.

 The habit feedback loop consists of four stages:
 - `Cue`